ThomasTJdev/nim_websitecreator/README.md

 - Blog - add and edit blog posts
 - Pages - add and edit pages
 - Custom head, navbar and footer
-- Edit js/js.js and css/style.css
+- Custom title, metadescription and keywords for each page
-- Define your own JS and CSS imports
+- Edit core or custom js- and css-files
 - Upload files (private or public)
 - Multiple users
 - Add plugins